 Bake for 10 minutes.

-Sprinkle on your ground parmesan.
+Sprinkle with your ground parmesan.

 Sprinkle on cilantro leaves to your liking.